hanyaonian/m-logger/README.md

 ![screenshot](https://github.com/hanyaonian/m-logger/blob/main/assets/screenshot.png?raw=true)

-This is a practice for using decorators(experimental) in TypeScript and understanding Unit-Test (Jest).
+This is a practice for using decorators(both experimental & typescript 5.0) in TypeScript.

 ChatGPT can easily write something better than this, sad story